tobiasgeron/coordinate_matching/README.md

 OUTPUT
 idx (list): List of length equal to catalog_A.
 Every entry has the index of corresponding row in catalog_B.
 If no match is found, entry is np.nan instead.
 d2d (list): List of length equal to catalog_A.
 Contains on-sky distance to match in catalog_B.
-n_removed (int): Used for recursive matching.
+n_removed (int): Used during recursive matching.
 It notes how many duplicates are removed in this iteration.

 NOTES
 The code is significantly faster if you choose the smaller catalog as catalog A!